boypt/ThunderBatchGet/README.md

     * For Firefox, install greasemonkey and install the `cloudbatchget.user.js` file.

 2. Run `ThunderBatchGet_daemon.py` in the command line.
 3. Open Lixian Cloud in the browser, login, when page fully loaded, 2 extra links are insert into the page left sidebar.
-Click `InsertDownLink`, a buttom will appear in each downloaded files in the main list.
-Click that buttom will begin a download in the background, process can be seen in the automaticly opened browser, which a simple UI listening at `localhost:8080`.
+Click `InsertDownLink`, a bottom will appear in each downloaded files in the main list.
+Click that bottom will begin a download in the background, process can be seen in the automaticly opened browser, which a simple UI listening at `localhost:8080`.